1. Docs

 --diff Display operation as a rich diff showing the overall change

---expect-no-changes Return an error if any changes occur during this update
+--expect-no-changes Return an error if any changes occur during this update.
+This check happens after the update is applied

 -h, --help help for up